Seasonal Affective Disorder (SAD) (cont.)

 - What are the symptoms of seasonal affective disorder?

-- What causes seasonal affective disorder?
+- What are causes and risk factors for seasonal affective disorder?

 - What is the treatment for seasonal affective disorder?